alexedwards/go-reload/README.md

 go-reload
 =========

 This is a Bash script for automatically reloading Go programs.
-It acts as a wrapper for `go run`, stopping and restarting the process whenever a `.go` file in your current directory or $GOPATH <code>src</code> folders is saved.
+It acts as a wrapper for `go run`, stopping and restarting the process whenever a `.go` file in your current directory or <code>$GOPATH/src</code> folder is saved.

 It comes in useful when developing Go web applications.